Fleckism/SecurityPlus/SecurityPlus/8A Identity and Account Types.md

 **Improper credential management continues to be one of the most fruitful vectors for network [[attack]]s.** If an organization must continue to rely on password-based credentials, its usage needs to be governed by strong policies and training.

 A password policy instructs users on best practice in choosing and maintaining passwords.
 More generally, a credential management policy should instruct users on how to keep their authentication method secure, whether this be a password, smart card, or biometric ID.
 Password protection policies mitigate against the risk of attackers being able to compromise an account and use it to launch other attacks on the network.
-The credential management policy also needs to alert users to diverse types of social engineering attacks.
+The credential management policy also needs to alert users to diverse types of [[Social engineering]] attacks.
 Users need to be able to spot phishing and pharming attempts, so that they do not enter credentials into an unsecure form or spoofed site.

 ### Guest Accounts